-The play is set 100 years from now, after a plague has ravaged the population.
-Those who have survived live separate lives on either side of the divide.
-The men wear white while the still contagious – and therefore sinful – women wear black outfits that look like Edwardian mourning garb.
+The play is set 100 years from now.
+A plague has ravaged the population.
+Those who have survived live on opposite sides of a divided society.
+The men wear white while the – still contagious and therefore sinful – women wear black outfits that look like Edwardian mourning attire.

-Erin Doherty, as the unfortunate Soween, propels the production along though sheer force of personality.
-Her character is forever being banished to her room or forced to drink urine but she remains a buoyant presence.
+There are times when Annabel Bolton’s production feels like a low-budget Netflix show – only you can’t pause it mid-way through and make a toastie and a cup of tea.
+Erin Doherty, as the unfortunate Soween, is brilliant – properly, improbably good given the material.
+She propels the production along though sheer force of personality.
+Even though her character is forever being banished to her room or forced to drink urine in some weird hazing ritual, she remains buoyant.

-Giella and Elihu. because girls in plague-ravaged future worlds still dream of wedding dresses apparently) and the couple decide to mark their illegal union by having a great big party, which seems like a pretty big dystopia no-no, everything inevitably goes pear-shaped and somehow – Ayckbourn’s a bit fuzzy on the details – their doomed union ends up becoming a catalyst for the collapse of the whole system.
+Giella and Elihu get married (girls in plague-ravaged future worlds still dream of wedding dresses apparently) and the couple decide to mark their illegal union by having a great big party, which seems like a pretty big dystopia no-no. Everything inevitably goes pear-shaped and somehow – Ayckbourn’s a bit fuzzy on the details – their doomed union ends up becoming a catalyst for the collapse of the whole system.

-One of the more interesting aspects of this whole bloated experience is the single sex, homosocial world that comes about as a result of the divide, but when the wall falls and the women are free to fuck all the men again this whole way of life is abandoned: Soween who has only known a world where women love women is swayed by the first dude she claps eyes on.
+One of the more interesting aspects of this whole bloated experience is the single sex, homosocial world that comes about as a result of the divide, but when the wall falls, this whole way of life is abandoned.
+Soween, who has only known a world where women love women, is swayed by the first dude she claps eyes on.

 The Divide raises so many questions.
 The chief one being: had no one actually read it before deciding to put it on?
 And did they not notice how regressive the whole thing was?
-Or question whether it was necessary for it to go on for so long?
-Length alone does not make for event theatre.
-By the end The Divide feels like a feat of endurance more than anything else.
+Or question whether it was necessary for it to be six whole hours long?